mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 In this post, I'll cover the key differences between Spark compute in each platform in hopes that those with a Databricks background won't get tripped up like I did.

 > _TL/DR:_ Fabric Spark Pools <> Databricks Pools
-<br>Fabric Spark Pool = Virtual cluster configurations w/ workspace default software
+<br>Fabric Spark Pool = Virtual clusters with workspace default software
-<br>Fabric Environment = Personalized virtual cluster configurations w/ custom software
+<br>Fabric Environment = Personalized virtual clusters with custom software

 # Spark Pools in Fabric vs. Databricks
 It’s easy to assume that Fabric Spark Pools are similar to Databricks Pools, which would be a reasonable guess based on the name.
 However, this is not the case, and understanding the difference is vital.
 While Databricks Pools focus on speeding up cluster startup by keeping a managed cache of VMs, Fabric Spark Pools serve a completely different purpose.